javonthegoat/Canvas-Image-Pro/README.md

 ### Advanced Layering & Grouping
 - **Intuitive Layer List**: Manage all images and canvas-level annotations in a clear, hierarchical list.
 - **Drag & Drop Reordering**: Easily change the stacking order of images and groups by dragging them in the layer list.
+- **Full Layer Control**: Precisely reorder layers using 'Bring to Front', 'Send to Back', 'Move Forward', and 'Move Backward' controls.
 - **Image Grouping**: Select multiple images and group them into collapsible folders for streamlined organization and manipulation.

 ### Precise Transformations & Alignment